-One of the stories Dad told us about was the 100th Bomb Group.
+One of the stories Dad told us was about the 100th Bomb Group.

-There was a rumor which held that once upon a time a bomber from the 100th Bomb Group was beset by fighters.
+A rumor held that once upon a time a bomber from the 100th Bomb Group was beset by fighters.
 The bomber lowered its landing gear as a sign of surrender.
-As the German planes pulled alongside the bomber to escort it to an aerodrome, the bomber crew opened-up.
+As the German planes pulled alongside the bomber to escort it to an aerodrome, the bomber crew opened up.
 Several of the approaching planes were shot down.
 The fighters quickly retreated and then came in for a full-on attack.

-In Decision Over Schweinfurt: The U.S. 8th Air Force Battle for Daylight Bombing, author Thomas M. Coffey, tracked down a member of the 100th Bomb Group, Lt.
-Ernest Warsaw, , who provided information on possibly how the “Bloody Hundredth” rumor got started.
-It might have been Warsaw’s own ship that was involved.crippled a gunner say
+In Decision Over Schweinfurt: The U.S. 8th Air Force Battle for Daylight Bombing, author Thomas M. Coffey tracked down a member of the 100th Bomb Group, Lt.
+Ernest Warsaw, a navigator on a crippled Fortress, who provided information on possibly how the “Bloody Hundredth” rumor got started.
+Warsaw’s own ship might have been involved.

-Warsaw said, as he was calculating the crippled plane’s returning flight path, when he “”, Coffey reported.
+Warsaw said, as he was calculating the crippled plane’s returning flight path, he heard a gunner say over the intercom:

+“A whole squadron coming up at six o’clock!”, Coffey reported.

-W German aircraft-109s, ME-110s, FW-190s, Junkers 88s, and other types.
+When Warsaw looked out of the side windows, both left and right, he saw a strange mixture of German planes, twelve or thirteen of them, M-109s, ME-110s, FW-190s, Junkers 88s, and other types.
 All were sliding in close, throttles back, as if they intended to fly formation with the B-17. . .
 Everyone who could get to a gun, including Warsaw, opened fire.
-Warsaw said her personally shot down three of the planes.looked up and noticed that
+Warsaw said her personally shot down three of the planes.

 The German planes quickly pulled back.
-When they returned, they riddled the Warsaw’s plane with cannon and machine gun fire.“
+When they returned, they riddled the Warsaw’s plane with cannon and machine gun fire.

-Warsaw said, as he was preparing to jump, he noticed the plane’s wheels were down for some unknown reason. “
+Warsaw said, as he was preparing to jump, he noticed the plane’s wheels were down for some unknown reason.

 Coffey continued:

-“After his capture, Warsaw, who spoke fluent German, was paid a visit by a drunk German Luftwaffe captain.
+After his capture, Warsaw, who spoke fluent German, was paid a visit by a drunk German Luftwaffe captain.

-“Though apparently friendly with Warsaw, he was angry at ‘some son of a bitch’ who had ‘shot me down after his plane surrendered.’
+Though apparently friendly with Warsaw, he was angry at “some son of a bitch” who had “shot me down after his plane surrendered.”

-“As the captain loudly described the B-17 that had put its wheels down and then opened-fire with all its guns.
+As the captain loudly described the B-17 that had put its wheels down and then opened-fire with all its guns.
 Warsaw began to wonder uncomfortably if the man was talking about his plane, and remembered that the wheels were down when he bailed-out.

-“The captain bellowed indignantly about the hoodlums who had violated the unwritten airman’s code by firing with their wheels down.
+The captain bellowed indignantly about the hoodlums who had violated the unwritten airman’s code by firing with their wheels down.
 What kind of people were they?
-Gangsters, nothing more of less.
+Gangsters, nothing more or less.
 Warsaw remained discreetly silent as the outraged German flier continued his tirade.

-“Finally, the man’s anger spent itself.
+Finally, the man’s anger spent itself.
 He subsided, looked at Warsaw in his cell, smiled, and offered him a cigarette.
-‘Never mind,’ he said, ‘all men who fly are comrades,’ and after a final handshake, walked away.
+“Never mind,” he said, “all men who fly are comrades,” and after a final handshake, walked away.

-“Warsaw could breathe more easily.
+Warsaw could breathe more easily.
 He had not been found out.
-But that was not the last he would hear about the ‘gangsters’ who fired their guns after putting their wheels down.
-When he finally reached Stalag III after a long, arduous journey through war-torn Germany, and other American prisoners learned he was from the 100th Group, they would say to him, ‘Oh yeah, the Bloody Hundredth.
-You’re the guys who keep firing after your wheels are down.’
-He never told any of them how right they were.”
+But that was not the last he would hear about the “gangsters” who fired their guns after putting their wheels down.
+When he finally reached Stalag III after a long, arduous journey through war-torn Germany, and other American prisoners learned he was from the 100th Group, they would say to him, “Oh yeah, the Bloody Hundredth.
+You’re the guys who keep firing after your wheels are down.”
+He never told any of them how right they were.

-The Bail Out
+The Bail-Out

 Dad described bailing out of the B-17 following Eckert.
 Eckert crouched down and fell backward out the fuselage’s waist door.
-Not wanting to hit the rear stabilizer, dad dove out, hands first, as if he was diving into a pool.
+Not wanting to hit the rear stabilizer, Dad dove out hands first, as if he were diving into a pool.